Holographic entanglement renormalisation for fermionic quantum matter: Holographic geometry of the RG flow

 The connection of the \(x-\) and \(y-\)distances to the RG can be made manifest by relating them to the RG beta function.
 As we have seen above, even though we are working with massless Dirac fermions ($m=0$), the Aharonov-Bohm flux and the dimensional reduction into \(1+1-\)dimensional modes generate an effective mass \(M_{n,\phi} = \frac{2\pi}{L_x}(n+\phi)\) for \(n>0\).
 At a specific RG step \(j\), the \(n^\text{th}\) mode is given by \(t_{z}(j)\times n\) on account of the RG transformations in \(k_x-\)space.
 With these points in mind, we define a coupling \(g_z(j)\) that acts as a measure of the gap in the single-particle spectrum

 The RG beta-function for the coupling \(g_z(j)\) can then be written as

 where we have substituted \(\Delta j = 1\).
-The beta function is positive for \(z>0\), indicating that the coupling \(g_z(j)\) is RG-relevant in this regime (left panel of Fig.~\ref{mass-beta}).
+The beta function is positive for \(z>0\), indicating that the coupling \(g_z(j)\) is RG-relevant in this regime (\alert{top panel} of Fig.~\ref{mass-beta}).
 On the other hand, the beta function is negative for \(z<0\), leading to irrelevant RG flows in this regime.
-The RG beta-function \(\beta_z(j)\) itself decreases monotonically as \(j\) increases under the RG transformations (see Fig.~\ref{mass-beta}): for a finite \(z\), a fixed point is reached at \(j \to \infty\) where the beta function goes to zero.
+The RG beta-function \(\beta_z(j)\) itself decreases monotonically as \(j\) increases under the RG transformations (see \alert{bottom panel of} Fig.~\ref{mass-beta}): for a finite \(z\), a fixed point is reached at \(j \to \infty\) where the beta function goes to zero.

 As we will now see, the flow of the RG beta functions can be related to the extremisation of a potential defined in the space of Hamiltonians.
 This potential is a function of the mutual information \(I^2_z(0:j)\):